wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Notes on the configuration above:

-* The `wallarm_application` directive is used for defining both tenants themselves and their applications:
 * The traffic targeting `tenant1.com` and `tenant1-1.com` is associated with the client 1 via `20` and `23` values, linked to this client via the [API request](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/#step-4-link-tenants-applications-to-the-appropriate-tenant-account).
 * Alike API requests should have been sent to link other applications to the tenants.

+### Study 4.0 approach

-**In version 4.0, to rewrite the configuration, do the following:**
+In version 4.0, to rewrite the configuration, do the following:

 1. Get the UUIDs of your tenants.
 1. Include tenants and set their applications in the NGINX configuration file.

-**Get the UUIDs of your tenants**
+### Get UUIDs of your tenants

 To get the list of tenants, send authenticated requests to Wallarm API.
 Authentication approach is the same as the one [used for tenant creation](../waf-installation/multi-tenant/configure-accounts.md#step-3-create-the-tenant-via-the-wallarm-api).

-1. Send the GET request to the route `/v2/partner_client`.
+1. Send the GET request to the route `/v2/partner_client`:

     !!! info "Example of the request sent from your own client"
         === "EU Cloud"